elmiko/elmiko.github.io/_posts/2019-07-03-running-opeartor-sdk.markdown

 After all this I was able to run `operator-sdk up local` and my operator was running fine.
 Now on to the debugging ;)

+**Update 31 July 2019**

+One more thing to keep in mind when you are running local operators.
+The `watches.yaml` file will be set to look for things in `/opt/ansible/`, so I needed to make a symlink from `/opt/ansible` to the root of my project directory.
+You could also just change the watches file.